-More importantly, it’s usually a pretty easy problem to resolve.
-In this article we’ll go through a few simple fixes you can try.
+For most people, it’s usually a pretty easy problem to resolve.
+This is because most problems stem from an issue with services running on the system.
+In this article we go through a few simple fixes you can try.
 You don’t necessarily have to try them all.
 Just start at the top of the list and work your way down.

 Install Volume Control for PulseAudio

-PulseAudio is default sound driver setup for most Linux distros.
-It’s open-source, and it’s generally reliable, working with ALSA and OSS drivers to make sure those sound signals get relayed between your speakers and apps on your OS.
+PulseAudio is a default sound service for Ubuntu as well as a few others.
+It’s open source and generally reliable, working with ALSA and OSS drivers to make sure the sound signals your system generates get passed on to your speakers.

-But while PulseAudio comes with its own volume control package, it’s not that granular and doesn’t let you control each playback stream individually.
-Pavucontrol gives you more control over each audio device on your PC, so you can play around with those sliders to make sure, say, your speaker or headphone volume is set to what it should be.
+But while applications and desktop environments come with their own volume controls for PulseAudio, it’s not that granular and doesn’t let you control each playback stream individually.
+Pavucontrol gives you more control over each audio device on your PC, so you can play around with those sliders to make sure that your speaker or headphone volume is set to what it should be, for instance.

-When experiencing sound issues on your Ubuntu machine, the first thing you need to do is check out your headphones and speakers for connection problems.
-It could be that some audio cable is connected to the wrong port or not connected at all.
+When experiencing sound issues on your Ubuntu machine, you first need to is check out your headphones and speakers for connection problems.
+It could be that a audio cable is connected to the wrong port or not connected at all.

 Check the ALSA Mixer

-Under the hood PulseAudio uses the ALSA-level volume controls.
+Under the hood PulseAudio uses ALSA, a kernel module that directly controls your sound devices.
 If you need more fine-grained control over your ALSA-level volume, follow the steps below:

-3. Select your correct sound card by pressing F6.
-For me, the defaults work just fine, but feel free to try other option if it doesn’t work.
+- Select your correct sound card by pressing F6.
+For me, the defaults work just fine, but feel free to try other options if it doesn’t work.

-4. Use the left and right arrow keys to select a volume control.
-The currently selected item is shown in red.
+- Use the left arrow and right arrow keys to select a volume control.
+The currently selected item is shown in red at the bottom.

-5. Use the up and down arrow keys to increase and decrease volume levels for each control.
+- Use the up arrow and down arrow keys to increase and decrease volume levels for each control.

-Note: When you mute or unmute a control, pulseaudio might pick it up and mute and unmute other controls as well.
-So make sure to confirm that the relevant controls as well as the master control are unmuted before exiting.
+Note: when you mute or unmute a control, pulseaudio may pick it up and mute and unmute other controls as well.
+Make sure to confirm that the relevant controls as well as the master control are unmuted before exiting.

 Another thing you can try if the sound issue persists is to reload ALSA.
 To do that, use the following command in the terminal: